NVIDIA/MatX/docs_input/api/einsum.rst

 shorter syntax, and is sometimes more optimized than a direct version of the operation.

 As of now, MatX only supports a limited set of ``einsum`` operations that would be supported in the NumPy version.
-Specifically only tensor contractions and GEMMs are supported and tested at this time.
-MatX also does not support broadcast '...' notation at this time.
+Specifically only tensor contractions, inner products, and GEMMs are supported and tested at this time.
+MatX also does not support broadcast '...' notation and has no plans to.
+While the broadcast notation is useful for high-rank tensors, it doesn't add any new features and isn't compatible in all expressions inside NumPy.
+We feel listing out the dimensions makes the syntax more clear without giving up any features.
 Since ``einsum`` requires an output tensor parameter, only *explicit* mode is supported using the ``->`` operator.
 This allows type and size checking on the output tensor at the cost of extra verbosity.

 For tensor contractions, MatX uses cuTENSOR and cuTensorNet as the optimized backend libraries.
-Since neither of these libraries are included with CUDA, and not all users need contractions, tensor contractions are an opt-in feature when configuring MatX.
+Since neither of these libraries are included with CUDA, and not all users need ``einsum`` functionality, ``einsum`` is an opt-in feature when configuring MatX.
 To add support, add the following CMake line:

 .. code-block:: shell